Today is tomorrow's history

 The original farm was centred around Southrepps Hall but it also included land in Thorpe Market village and land off Topshill Road.
 Sheds and large greenhouses were built and a borehole and reservoir provided water for irrigation.

-The farm, unusually for this part of Norfolk, specialised in growing horticultural products for their London shops and the local hotel market.
+The farm, unusually for this part of Norfolk, specialised in growing horticultural produce for London shops and the local hotel market.
 A significant part of the business was the very large scale open field rearing of ducks for meat.
 The ducks were a profitable but just as importantly, the large flocks were part of the crop rotation, fertilising the soil.
 Each year about 30 acres of ground were grazed by the ducks and then ploughed and planted with potatoes.

-As well as cattle, pigs, corn and potatoes, the farm produced thousands of ducks, tons of rhubarb, flowers, and soft fruit.
+As well as cattle, pigs, ducks, corn and potatoes, the farm produced tons of rhubarb, flowers, and soft fruit.
 Hall Farm was at one time one of the largest producers of blackcurrants in the county.
 The farms employed dozens of men and women from Southrepps and the surrounding villages who worked on the fields, in the large greenhouses, and tending stock.
 There were duck breeding pens on the Lower Street Common.

 Trade directories list the Tyler Brothers business as Farmers, Fruit and Flower Growers, Coal Merchants and Poultry Purveyors.